 3 For calculating strategic housing requirement, a 90 bed care unit/extra care housing scheme is estimated as equivalent to 45 dwellings.
 An estimate based on the number of homes made vacant by a person/household moving from general accommodation into specialist accommodation.
-The overall housing number for GNLP2136 is calculated at 405, and with GNLP2108, the total housing on newly allocated sites in Harleston equals 555.
+The overall housing number for GNLP2136 is calculated at 405, and with GNLP2108, the total new housing allocated for Harleston equals 555.